+Lift the top plate off the stove.
+Remove the rear plate by loosening the two screws.
 On a cold stove, the starting point of the feeler is controlled.
-The starting point on a cold stove is about
+The starting point for a cold stove is approx. 10° above horizontal (at laser cut mark).

-30° above horizontal.
 It should feel easy going and bouncy when you push it, no matter if the stove is cold or hot.
 By rising or falling temperatures it must not move at a bound.
 The damper plates must be dry and clean and slide together unhindered.
 Control bars and slide gates may have to be smeared with WD40 (never oil).